 Law 665 International Protection of Human Rights and Refugees (3 credits)

-3. Students must enroll in all three of the IBL or PIL courses in a single year except with permission of the Academic Director and may not take in a single year a combination of courses from the two programs.
+- Students must enrol in all three of the IBL, IEL, or PIL courses in a single year and may not take in a single year a combination of courses from two or three streams except with permission of the Academic Directors.

-6. Students may enrol in any of the ILP courses after taking any upper-year JD courses at Queen’s and may take any JD courses at Queen’s after completing any of the ILP courses.
+- Students may enrol in any of the ILP courses after taking any upper-year JD courses at Queen’s and may take any JD courses at Queen’s after completing any of the ILP courses.

 Academic Credit

-8. Queen’s JD students must complete a minimum of 59 upper-year credits and usually do so with 14-17 credits in each of four terms.
+- Queen’s JD students must complete a minimum of 59 upper-year credits, and usually do so with 14-17 credits in each of four terms.
 Students may not use ILP credits to reduce to part-time status but may seek permission from the Faculty to take 12 or 13 credits as a full-time load in 1 or more upper-year terms.
 Students enrolled in fewer than 14 credits are ineligible for certain honours and awards.

 Grading Policies and Accommodations

-10. The Faculty of Law’s Academic Standing and Policies Committee determines issues in the ILP such as accommodations, late course drops, examination deferrals, and special or supplemental examination privileges.
+- The Faculty of Law’s Academic Standing and Policies Committee determines issues in the ILP such as accommodations, late course drops, examination deferrals, and special or supplemental examination privileges.

 Certificates of Completion